In order to receive a master’s degree from UTSA, the following minimum requirements must be met:

 Options for Master’s Degrees

 Two options are available for most master’s degree programs.
-Refer to specific program requirements in Chapter 6, Graduate Program Requirements and Course Descriptions, to determine whether a program offers both options.
+Refer to specific program requirements in the Graduate Catalog, Table of Contents, to determine whether a program offers both options.

 Thesis Option (Option I)